esbsathaporn/Share/README.md

-For share everything with another pc
+For share everything with Speed Desktop PC